thomas-planchard/moonshotProject/Docs/Technical/TechnicalSpecification.md

 - The app will utilize background operations and continuous location updates, which are battery-intensive features.
 The goal is to optimize battery usage and performance to align with industry standards of similar apps like Google Maps or Waze, ensuring that battery consumption remains within a comparable range of approximately 10% relative to those apps.

 - In terms of responsiveness, the app will adhere to the following benchmarks as outlined by Robert B. Miller in 1968:
-  - **0.1 seconds**: The system should respond within 0.1 seconds to give the user the impression of an instant reaction, with no need for additional feedback.
+  - **0.1 seconds**: For all UI elements, such as pop-ups or button clicks, the system should respond within 0.1 seconds to give the user the impression of an instant reaction.
+At this speed, there is no need for additional feedback as the interaction feels immediate.
-  - **1 second**: The system should maintain fluidity, with any delays between 0.1 and 1 second being noticeable but not disruptive to the user experience.
+  - **1 second**: For actions like changing pages within the app, the system should maintain fluidity.
+While delays between 0.1 and 1 second may be noticeable, they should not disrupt the user experience.
-  - **10 seconds**: The system should ensure that any operation taking up to 10 seconds provides progress feedback to keep the user engaged.
-Beyond this threshold, the user may lose focus and shift to other tasks.
+  - **10 seconds**: For operations that involve downloading, such as fetching a map or uploading a new profile picture, the system should provide progress feedback if the operation takes up to 10 seconds.
+This helps keep the user engaged, as delays beyond this threshold may cause the user to lose focus and shift to other tasks.

 **Security:**
 - Implement secure user authentication using Google’s Firebase service, which provides built-in protection.
 Ensure that at no point within the app are Firebase credentials exposed, to protect against potential vulnerabilities.